zahidul-islam-nahid/mobile-gene-regions/README.md

 # Visualizing and quantifying structural diversity around mobile AMR genes

-__Liam P. Shaw__
+Original : __Liam P. Shaw__

-> [!WARNING]
-> 21 July 2025: since this repository was written in late 2023, pangraph has undergone a major migration between v0 and v1.
-This repository was written to    work with pangraph v0.7.0 and has not been updated for the newer versions of pangraph.
-A test version for pangraph v1.2.0 is available on the `pangraph_1.2.0` branch.
-This has not been validated, but seems to work on the GES-1 test dataset with all aspects apart from plotting positional entropies, which have     been removed temporarily from the Snakefile.

-This repository contains a pipeline to analyse the flanking regions of genes using [pangraph](https://github.com/neherlab/pangraph).
+This repo provides a reproducible Docker image for running the mobile-gene-regions pipeline with PanGraph v0 (legacy Julia implementation), Snakemake v7, and pinned dependencies (BLAST+, MAFFT, R libs, etc.). to analyse the flanking regions of genes using [pangraph](https://github.com/neherlab/pangraph).

 It was developed for the analysis of mobile AMR genes, but in principle can be used for any input gene.